SOYAHN02/SOYAHN02/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;Role: Planning and executing events within the department

   &nbsp;&nbsp;&nbsp;&nbsp;- Head of the Planning Division of the Emergency Response Committee at the College of Electronics and Information Engineering, Kwangwoon University (January 1, 2024 - Present)
-  &nbsp;&nbsp;&nbsp;&nbsp;  Role: Planning and executing events within the college
+  &nbsp;&nbsp;&nbsp;&nbsp;Role: Planning and executing events within the college
 </p>

 <h3 align="left" style="font-size: 30px;">📝 Portfolio of Completed Projects</h3>
 <p style="font-size: 20px;">
   - A project conducted in the second half of 2023 <br>
   &nbsp;&nbsp;&nbsp;&nbsp;**Lithium-ion battery charger with MOSFET**<br><br>